 Augmented reality (AR) technology integrates digital information with the physical environment, live and in real time.
 Through the addition of graphics, sounds, haptic feedback and/or smell to the natural world as it exists, AR is able to combine real life with a super-imposed image or animation using the camera on a mobile device or a special headgear.
+The market for AR technology is growing, with projections for 2023 valuing it at over 18 billion U.S. dollars.

 This text provides general information.
 Statista assumes no